MecSim/MecSimCalc-docs/docs/Getting-Started/Graphics.md

 sidebar_position: 3
 ---

-MecsimCalc platform is built over [Jinja](https://jinja.palletsprojects.com/en/3.0.x/) allowing embedding of many python elements into an HTML file.
+MecSimCalc platform is built over [Jinja](https://jinja.palletsprojects.com/en/3.0.x/) allowing embedding of many python elements into an HTML file.
 If a _**developer**_ wishes to display graphics such as those generated using [matplotlib](https://matplotlib.org/), they can use a utility function `plt_show` provided in the following snippet of code, that exports the matplotlib object into an image embeddable into the output page.

 ```python
 import matplotlib.pyplot as plt